Flying Dutchman (dinghy): Production

-The boat was built in the past by Sunbeam Yachts, Alpa Yachts, Mader Bootswerft, MacKay Boats, Plastrend/Composite Technologies, Lanaverre, Lockley Newport Boats, Advance Sailboat Corp., Binks Yacht Contructions, Chantier Naval Costantini and Mobjack Manufacturing, starting in 1951.
+The boat was built in the past by Sunbeam Yachts, Alpa Yachts, Mader Bootswerft, MacKay Boats, Plastrend/Composite Technologies, Lanaverre, Lockley Newport Boats, Advance Sailboat Corp., Binks Yacht Constructions, Chantier Naval Costantini and Mobjack Manufacturing, starting in 1951.
 More than 10,000 have been built.
 In 2022 Mader Bootswerft were still producing the design.

 Design

 The Flying Dutchman is a racing sailboat, initially built of wood, with many modern boats made from fiberglass sandwich construction with a plastic deck.
 Cold-molded plywood is still used and some sailers prefer that material.

-The boat has a fractional sloop rig, a spooned raked stem, a plumb transom, a transom-hung rudder controlled by a tiller and a retractible centerboard.
+The boat has a fractional sloop rig, a spooned raked stem, a plumb transom, a transom-hung rudder controlled by a tiller and a retractable centerboard.
 Modern boats may have plastic rudders and centerboards.
 It displaces 287 lb.

 The boat has many adjustable settings available while sailing, including the genoa halyard, shroud tension and the mast rake.
 The crew can use a trapeze to balance the boat.

 For sailing downwind the design may be equipped with a symmetrical spinnaker of 226.0 sqft and in fact was the first design equipped with a spinnaker bow chute.

 The design has a Portsmouth Yardstick D-PN of 82.6 and a RYA PN of 879.